-- All finalist candidates should be given the opportunity to meet with the staff of the office of Human Resources in order to discuss benefits and any other appropriate issues. - In arranging an interview trip, the person responsible for the search should explain to the candidate that reasonable travel, lodging and meal expenses will be reimbursed to the candidate.
-The person responsible for the search must contact the Office of the SVPAA when a candidate is staying overnight, and said office will inform the chair of the search about room availability and make appropriate reservations. - The entertainment of candidates can be an important part of the interview process.
-The head of the search committee can pick up a voucher from the SVPAA's office for lunch in the Faculty Dining Area.
+- In arranging an interview trip, the person responsible for the search should explain to the candidate the procedures for being reimbursed for reasonable travel, lodging and meal expenses. - The entertainment of candidates can be an important part of the interview process.
+Determination of the venue and number of attendees for meals with the candidates will be determined in consultation between the leader of the search and the Dean in accordance with the current guidelines from the Provost's office.
 Charges for all other meals should be processed through the standard University expense reconciliation procedure.
-The SVPAA's Office will insert the recruitment budget number.
 All meals with candidates should be considered part of the interview process; they are both social and business occasions.
-As conversation with the candidate is the prime purpose of the meal, a maximum of three Fairfield employees should accompany the candidate.
-A modest local dining venue is most appropriate.
 It is recommended that these opportunities to interact more informally with candidates be shared across the faculty.